Is DVC Right for You?

 Before you decide, imagine your typical year.
 Will DVC make it smoother or more stressful?
 Will it add joy or chores?
 Sit with those questions.
 Talk to members.
 Run your numbers.
 Rent first if you’re unsure.

-Only then answer this honestly.
-Is DVC Right for You?
+Only then answer this honestly: Is DVC right for you?
 If your gut says yes and your math agrees, go for it.
-However, if not, keep your freedom and travel on your terms.
+If not, keep your freedom and travel on your terms.